erelado/whatsapp-web-skeleton/README.md

+## 📦 Archived Project

+This project has been **archived** and is no longer maintained.
+Feel free to explore the code, but note that no updates or support will be provided.

 # WhatsApp Web Skeleton

 Shows a skeleton screen which is a version of the UI that mimics the page’s layout by showing its elements in a shape similar to the actual content.
 Great for screenshots.
 Serves as a companion style for [Dark WhatsApp](https://github.com/vednoc/dark-whatsapp) ![external](https://user-images.githubusercontent.com/136959/44433186-de548e80-a56a-11e8-8947-d3331bd6d7a1.png)